-Medical device manufacturers are well-advised to stay current on the progress of the MDR through the legislative process, as well as additional changes that may impact them.
-In addition, since a large number of medical devices will now require Notified Body review and approval, delays in the review and approval process by Notified Body should be expected.
+Since a large number of medical devices will now require Notified Body review and approval, delays in the review and approval process by Notified Body should be expected.
 Therefore, it is recommended that manufacturers of currently approved devices consult with their respective Notified Body to evaluate potential compliance issues and to develop a plan to address them promptly.
 Advanced preparation and early action will be key to ensuring a smooth transition to the new requirements.

 Find out more in our frequently asked questions page